Construkted-Reality/Marketing-Researcher/SPT_RESEARCHER_GUIDE.md

-# SPT Researcher – Pain‑Point & Blog‑Post Generator
+# SPT Researcher – Insights & Blog‑Post Generator

 `spt_researcher.py` is a helper utility built on **GPT‑Researcher** that automates the first two stages of a content‑marketing workflow:

-1. **Pain‑point discovery** – Given a broad topic, the script asks GPT‑Researcher to list 10‑20 real‑world problems users experience.
+1. **Insight discovery** – Given a broad topic, the script asks GPT‑Researcher to list 10‑20 actionable insights and content topics.
-2. **Blog‑post drafting** – For each pain‑point, the script generates a concise markdown blog‑post outline.
+2. **Blog‑post drafting** – For each insight, the script generates a concise markdown blog‑post outline.

 ## Prerequisites